 Ensure that the container is tightly closed before wiping to prevent contamination of the specimen.

 Rationale: Connecting the suction tubing to the sputum trap establishes suction that passes through the sputum trap to aspirate a specimen.

 Rationale: The tracheobronchial tree is a sterile body cavity.
 Sterile gloves allow for manipulating the suction catheter without contaminating it.

-Sterile gloves and eye protection are not required if a sleeved suction catheter is used.
+Sterile gloves are not required if a sleeved suction catheter is used.